Street Preaching at Abortion Clinics

 Forgiveness can be found in Jesus

 Grace, mercy, and forgiveness through the cross of Christ and His glorious gospel must be emphasized while preaching outside abortion clinics.
 While the Law of God can and will stop the self-justifying mouths of sinners (Romans 3:19-20), it is the gospel that is the power of God for salvation (Romans 1:16).
 Yes, the Law of God is good when it is used lawfully (1 Timothy 1:8), but it is Jesus Christ and Him crucified the street preacher must proclaim above all else (1 Corinthians 2:1-2; Colossians 1:28).
-Therefore, emphasis trusting in Jesus and his death, not on the death about to occur in the abortion clinic, in order to be forgiven of all of your sins.
+Therefore, emphasize trusting in Jesus and his death--not on the death about to occur in the abortion clinic--in order to be forgiven of all of your sins.
 The gospel must be preached after the Law is presented.

 Tone of VoiceThere is a fine line between righteous indignation and sinful anger.
 It is very easy to cross from righteousness into sinfulness when pleading and preaching outside abortion clinics.
 Lives are at stake.
 Passions run high.
 The indignation toward the murder of unborn children and those who commit such acts is difficult to manage.

 Nonetheless, Christians are commanded by God and His Word to speak the truth in love (Ephesians 4:15).
 No unwholesome word or corrupting talk should come out of the Christian's mouth (Ephesians 4:29).
 The words should always be acceptable to God (Psalm 19:14).
 The street preacher must not be rash with his speech (Ecclesiastes 5:2), and he must be diligent to never respond in kind--to never revile when reviled (1 Corinthians 4:12; 1 Peter 2:23; 1 Peter 3:15-16).